Ecological footprint: Footprint measurements

-According to Wackernagel and his organisation, the Earth has been in "overshoot", where humanity is using more resources and generating waste at a pace that the ecosystem cannot renew, since the 1970s.
-According to the Global Footprint Network’s (GFN) calculations, currently people use Earth’s resources at approximately 175% of capacity.
-This implies that humanity is well over Earth’s human carrying capacity at current levels of affluence.
-According to the GFN:In 2022, Earth Overshoot Day fell on July 28.
-Earth Overshoot Day marks the date when humanity has exhausted nature’s budget for the year.
+According to Wackernagel and the organisation he has founded, the Earth has been in "overshoot", where humanity is using more resources and generating waste at a pace that the ecosystem cannot renew, since the 1970s.
+According to the Global Footprint Network's calculations, currently people use Earth's resources at approximately 171% of capacity.
+This implies that humanity is well over Earth's human carrying capacity at current levels of affluence.
+In 2025, Earth Overshoot Day advanced to 24 July.
+Earth Overshoot Day marks the date when humanity has exhausted nature's budget for the year.
 For the rest of the year, we are maintaining our ecological deficit by drawing down local resource stocks and accumulating carbon dioxide in the atmosphere.
-We are operating in overshoot.

 Currently, more than 85% of humanity lives in countries that run an ecological deficit.
 This means their citizens use more resources and generate more waste and pollution than can be sustained by the biocapacity found within their national boundaries.
 In some cases, countries are running an ecological deficit because their per capita ecological footprints are higher than the hectares of bioproductive land available on average globally (this was estimated at <1.7 hectares per person in 2019).
 Examples include France, Germany and Saudi Arabia.
 In other cases, per capita resource use may be lower than the global available average, but countries are running an ecological deficit because their populations are high enough that they still use more bioproductive land than they have within their national borders.
 Examples include China, India and the Philippines.
 Finally, many countries run an ecological deficit because of both high per capita resource use and large populations; such countries tend to be way over their national available biocapacities.
 Examples include Japan, the United Kingdom and the United States.

 According to William Rees, writing in 2011, "the average world citizen has an eco-footprint of about 2.7 global average hectares while there are only 2.1 global hectare of bioproductive land and water per capita on earth.
 This means that humanity has already overshot global biocapacity by 30% and now lives unsustainabily by depleting stocks of 'natural capital'."

 Since then, due to population growth and further refinements in the calculations, available biocapacity per person has decreased to <1.7 hectares per person globally.
-More recently, Rees has written:The human enterprise is in potentially disastrous ‘overshoot’, exploiting the ecosphere beyond ecosystems’ regenerative capacity and filling natural waste sinks to overflowing.
-Economic behavior that was once ‘rational’ has become maladaptive.
-This situation is the inevitable outcome of humanity’s natural expansionist tendencies reinforced by ecologically vacuous growth-oriented ‘neoliberal’ economic theory.Rees now believes that economic and demographic degrowth are necessary to create societies with small enough ecological footprints to remain sustainable and avoid civilizational collapse.
+More recently, Rees has written:The human enterprise is in potentially disastrous 'overshoot', exploiting the ecosphere beyond ecosystems' regenerative capacity and filling natural waste sinks to overflowing.
+Economic behavior that was once 'rational' has become maladaptive.
+This situation is the inevitable outcome of humanity's natural expansionist tendencies reinforced by ecologically vacuous growth-oriented 'neoliberal' economic theory.Rees now believes that economic and demographic degrowth are necessary to create societies with small enough ecological footprints to remain sustainable and avoid civilizational collapse.